hashicorp/terraform-website/content/source/docs/enterprise/vcs/gitlab-eece.html.md

 -> **Note:** Alternately, you can skip the OAuth configuration process and authenticate with a personal access token.
 This requires using TFE's API.
 For details, see [the OAuth Clients API page](../api/oauth-clients.html).

+-> **Version Note:** TFE supports GitLab versions 9.0 and newer.
+HashiCorp does not test older versions of GitLab with TFE, and they might not work as expected.
+Also note that, although we do not deliberately remove support for versions that have reached end of life (per the [GitLab Support End of Life Policy](https://docs.gitlab.com/ee/policy/maintenance.html#patch-releases)), our ability to resolve customer issues with end of life versions might be limited.

 ## Step 1: On GitLab, Create a New Application

 1. Open your GitLab instance in your browser and log in as whichever account you want TFE to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.